 Vehicles included are:

 The ULEZ is enforced based on the declared emissions of the vehicle rather than the age, however:

 Check your vehicle registration document to see your vehicle's Euro emission standard or NOx emissions.
 If these are not listed then use our ULEZ vehicle checker.

-We prefer that you use vehicles that meet the new emissions standards rather than pay a daily charge.
+We prefer that you use vehicles that meet the emissions standards rather than pay a daily charge.

 These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charge that applies.
 (Small vans up to and including 1.205 tonnes unladen weight are not subject to the LEZ.)

 If your vehicle does not meet the required ULEZ standards you can:

 We're also working with the top UK van manufacturers and leasing companies to encourage them to offer affordable deals on vehicles that meet the emissions standards.

-A scheme announced by the Mayor of London will help smaller business owners scrap vans that do not comply with the new ULEZ standards, but will be driven regularly into the ULEZ zone.
+A scrappage scheme funded by The Mayor of London helps micro businesses, sole traders and charities replace vehicles that do not comply with the ULEZ standards, but will be driven regularly into the ULEZ zone.

 The ULEZ scheme allows for some vehicles to retrofit emissions reduction technology to meet the ULEZ standards.